Cattleman Square median real estate price is $115,356, which is less expensive than 90.1% of Texas neighborhoods and 93.0% of all U.S. neighborhoods.

 An interesting characteristic about the Cattleman Square neighborhood is that there are more incarcerated people living here than 99.6% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-In addition, the Cattleman Square neighborhood stands out for having an average per capita income lower than 99.3% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Cattleman Square neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.

 Renter-occupied real estate is dominant in the Cattleman Square neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 95.1%, which is higher than 98.0% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.